Article

 However, there are still some other possibilites.
 Firstly, there is the inflatable and secondly there is the folding dinghy.

 Well, in my experience most inflatable boats are pretty bulky apart from the very small ones or the canoes.
 I had a Sevylor inflatable canoe (below) which was affectionately known as 'The Crocodile'.
-Sadly, someone stole The Crocodile in Minorca leaving me with just the paddle.
-Why anyone would think to take the canoe and not the paddle beats me but if anyone sees a green Sevylor inflatable canoe with some grey patches underneath on Minorca please let me know!

 I liked the Crocodile for two reasons, firstly, when deflated it took up very little space and fit under the v berth on my Flicka.
 Secondly, it was easy to paddle in a strong wind.

 Here's a picture of 'Carawee' TT Caraway.
 It's straightforward to make even if you've got very limited wood working experience.
-I decided I wanted one to match my boat so I painted the sides black and the inside white and used solid teak for the keel and transom.
-It's an easily customisable design.

 It's quicker and easier to use a nice wood faced ply for the sides and then just varnish the whole thing like this red cedar version.

 Red cedar is also lighter than teak, just as strong and resistant to rot too.
-Behind are Caraway, her sister Doolittle (Dana 342) and at the end the old wooden cutter Blown Away.

 If you are interested in finding out more about the Origami Folding dinghy then follow the link below to purchase a set of plans.